madskristensen/ExtensibilityTools/README.md

 or get the [nightly build](http://vsixgallery.com/extension/f8330d54-0469-43a7-8fc0-7f19febeb897/).

 ### Editor margin
 The margin is located below the bottom scrollbar.
+This comes in handy when writing extensions that extends the VS editor.

 ![Bottom margin](art/margin.png)